-Connect directly with leaders in the complementary healthcare field for training in mind-body medicine, integrative nutrition, and integrative mental health.
+Connect directly with leaders in the integrative and complementary healthcare fields for training in mind-body medicine, integrative nutrition®, and integrative mental health.
 Our low residency, evidence-based, integrative medicine programs are designed for licensed professionals who wish to expand the treatment modalities they can offer their patients.
 Our doctoral degree program in mind-body medicine also offers specializations in healthcare systems (including consultation skills, grant writing, and informatics), healthcare research, healthcare practice, as well as integrative mental health.

 A majority of coursework is conducted online and at a distance: all courses include weekly web-based activity and monthly video conferences for students and faculty.

-Each semester includes two eight week terms.
-At the beginning of each semester students must attend at least one Residential Conference (offered in San Francisco and/or Washington DC) in order to work in-person with faculty and fellow students, and receive hands-on training.
+Each semester includes two eight-week terms.
+At the beginning of each semester students must attend at least one Residential Conference (offered in Seattle, Washington) in order to work in-person with faculty and fellow students, and receive hands-on training.